 This allows for users to work remotely using OneDrive, with office users accessing files directly on the NAS.

 An alternative to a NAS drive could be another computer or server accessible over the network.
 However, unless the HDD’s are setup in RAID, it will not be as reliable as a NAS drive but could be more convenient and quick way of backing up using EHDD’s due the the increased speed of data access via a wired network rather than by USB cable.

-If you would like us to provide pricing for a NAS drive, Server or Cloud Backup.
+If you would like us to provide pricing for a NAS drive, Server or Cloud Backup, OneDrive or SharePoint integration.
 Please contact us below.

 Need more help?